Country: Italy

 Ciao/Hello/Goodbye/Greeting (Pronounced: cha-ow)

-Drum: Tambourine is a hand-held drum, with the leather “head” stretched around a thin, circular frame.
+Drum: A Tambourine is a hand-held drum, with the leather “head” stretched around a thin, circular frame.
 Often pairs of metal disks called zills are inserted into the frame to provide a jingling rhythm sound when the drum is struck by hand or “rolled” (shaken back and forth).
 The Tambourine (or similar smaller instruments) is found in references from Mesopotamia, Egypt, Israel, West Africa, Greece and Ancient Rome.

 Dance: Tarentella